PayPal is an online payment processor and financial technology company. It offers personal accounts for free, so how does PayPal make money?

 How Can PayPal Make Money In The Future?

-Despite having almost 300 million active users, PayPal still has many people it can reach.
+Despite having almost 300 million active users, PayPal still has many people it can reach with its digital and mobile payments and credit account offerings.

-Its services are available in over 200 countries, PayPal will look to introduce more of its services worldwide.
+With services available in over 200 countries, PayPal will look to introduce more of its services worldwide.

 Credit is still a new arena for PayPal, so onboarding more customers to this facility should be a top priority.